mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 Screening resumes and applications takes dozens of hours, but it's a task I could easily train an intelligent person to do for me.

-I don't want to use dumb automated filters or machine learning, as I still want to be able to tell candidates a real human is reading their application, but it doesn't strictly have to be me.
+I don't want to use dumb automated filters or machine learning &mdash; it's important for me that I can tell candidates honestly that a real human is reviewing their application.
+It just doesn't strictly have to be me.

 ### Build redundancy into customer support

 One of the factors that delayed my responses to the applicants was that the TinyPilot employee who usually handles customer support was out sick for a week.
-Customer support _feels_ like it has redundancy because our support engineer can fill in, and I'm the last line of defense.
-This experience made me realize how fragile our customer support process is.
+Customer support _feels_ like it has redundancy because our support engineer can fill in.
+And if that fails, I'm the last line of defense.
+But when TinyPilot's normal customer support person was out sick, it made me realize how fragile our customer support process is.

 I forgot how much work customer support is when I'm doing it, especially with the extra burden of communicating with 800 job applicants.
 On top of that, I was on vacation for a few days, which meant that TinyPilot's support engineer was the only one offering support.
-But that was rocky because he doesn't have access to Shopify or our local fulfillment office, so he was limited in what kind of support he could offer.
+That was rocky because he doesn't have access to Shopify or our local fulfillment office, so he was limited in what kind of support he could offer.

 Once things are settled with the support engineering team, I'm going to add a second person to handle customer support, too.
 That will help keep things smooth when one person is sick or on vacation.